DataRecce/recce-documentation/docs/docs/recce-cloud/expose-recce-instance-visibility.md

 1. Put the Recce Instance online

-    The devices within your tailnet can access the Recce instance now.
+    The devices within your Tailnet can access the Recce Instance now.

     ```shell
     tailscale serve <recce-instance-port>